przemek83/penna-model/README.md

 | | fromAge | 4 | Age from which individuals are taken into consideration when catching is applied. |

 ## Sequential run
-To run simulations in sequence use `Runner::runSequential` method in `main` function replacing line
+To run simulations in sequence, use the `Runner::runSequential` method in the `main` function, replacing line
 ```cpp
 const std::vector<SimResults> simResults{runner.runParallel()};
 ```